 Small local history and genealogy collections are often unrecognized and under-utilized.
 But in the Buckeye state, many colleges, public libraries and genealogical societies are working together to get these valuable collections online.
 Learn how to find and access these unique online resources.

-- Mining for Treasure in the Internet Archive
+- Mining for Genealogical Treasures in the Internet Archive

 The Internet Archive is not just the Wayback Machine!
-It also contains audio items, movies, images, software, maps, and texts.
-Take a tour of its contents and learn search strategies for accessing its genealogical treasures.
+It also contains audio, movies, images, software, maps, and texts.
+Discover everything you can do at the Archive and learn search strategies for accessing its genealogical treasures.

 - Researching Family in the Digital Public Library of America (DPLA)